gabekiriakos/Elegance/README.md

 ```c
 username hard nofile 524288
 ```
 ---

-<b>Suggestions:</b><br>
-Dotfiles should be added to their respective locations according to the framework of the distribution.
-This installation guide assumes the user is on Arch Linux or a fork of it so refer to the [wiki page](https://wiki.archlinux.org/) for details concerning each application.
+<i>Dotfiles should be added to their respective locations according to the framework of the distribution.
+This installation guide assumes the user is on Arch Linux or a fork of it so refer to the [wiki](https://wiki.archlinux.org/) for details concerning each application.</i>